 So it is important that you print out the service letter and bring it with you.

 When travelling in Japan, we recommend that you carry just one suitcase/bag per person.
 (Travel as lightly as possible, as hotel rooms are generally small.)
 We use many different airlines to Japan, so it may vary how much and how many kg you can carry in both checked luggage and hand luggage.
 See your flight reservation for information or contact us if you have any questions.
-If your tour includes a domestic flight in Vietnam, you can carry a maximum of 20 kg.

 It might also be chilly on the plane due to the air conditioning, so bring a sweater or wind cheater with you in your hand baggage.